 The Punta Arenas cemetery is officially called the Cementerio Municipal Sara Braun (fact not myth).
 The huge stone gateway was donated in 1919 by Sara Braun, the richest and most influential woman in Patagonia at the time.
 Urban legend has it that she asked to be only person to go through the gate when she died.
 This seems to be true since the main entrance has been sealed off/closed (unused rusted parts not helping), and you have to enter the cemetery through a side entrance.

-This large donation may be also be a reason for her having her own walled off patch of turf inside the cemetery with her elegant mausoleum and garden and trees included.
+This large donation may also be a reason for her having her own walled off patch of turf inside the cemetery with her elegant mausoleum and garden and trees included.

 On a curious note there is another myth about Sara Braun in that she was embalmed at death and every 1st of November she is taken out of her tomb to have new make up put on and to be combed.
 The funny part is that many people go along to her tomb on that date to see if it is true.
 Below is her Mausoleum.

-The most ostentatious mausoleums / chapels that are closer to the front entrance were built in the first three decades of last century and belong to the wealthiest families of the time such as the Menéndez, Braun, Kusanovic, Blanchard etc. You will also notice a large number of Croatian families tombs, especially only the walls.
+The most ostentatious mausoleums / chapels that are closer to the front entrance were built in the first three decades of last century and belong to the wealthiest families of the time such as the Menéndez, Braun, Kusanovic, Blanchard etc. You will also notice a large number of Croatian families tombs, especially along the walls.

 One of the attractions of the cemetery is the tomb of the Indio Desconocido or unknown Indian.
 This indigenous Indian was found dead on an island next to another Chilean in 1929.
 He was brought to rest in the Punta Arenas cemetery and by the second half of the century rumours abounded about his miraculous powers.
 By 1969 with the money left to the Indian in offering, a bronze statue was erected along with three walls surrounding the tomb.
 These walls are now entirely covered in plaques for 'favours granted'.
+See the photo at the bottom.

 The cemetery isn't far from the city center.
 In fact, it is only a 15 to 20 minute walk from the Plaza de Armas (Main Square).
 Just follow Bories (street) which becomes Avda.
 Manuel Bulnes.
 That's the main avenue as you come from the airport.